 Gender and cultural issues pervade smallholder farming in the Teso sub-region.
 In Kumi district, for example, women provide more than 70% of agricultural labour, yet only 30% have control over means of production, and only 7% own land (KUMI District Hazard, Risk and Vulnerability Profile Report 2014).
 Twenty-one percent of women in Uganda are not paid for the work they do.
-Women engaged in agricultural work are much more likely (33%) than women not working in agriculture (9%) to not be paid for their work.
-Given their limited access to agricultural resources and low decision-making power, women are possibly more vulnerable to the numerous systemic (e.g., weather pandemic) shocks.
+Women engaged in agricultural work are less likely (33%) to be paid for their work compared to women working in other sectors (9%).
+Given their limited access to agricultural resources and low decision-making power, women are more vulnerable to the numerous systemic (e.g., weather pandemic) shocks.
 In Uganda, the proportion of women who have completed secondary school or higher increases with increasing wealth.
 Only 8% of women in the age bracket 18-49 years have attained secondary education in the Teso sub-region.
 Other limiting factors are access to information and market intelligence.
-Rural women are more likely than their urban counterparts to have no regular exposure to any form of mass media.
+Rural women are less likely than their urban counterparts to obtain regular exposure to any form of mass media.
 In Teso, up to 38% of women did not have access to media in 2016.
 Given the importance of information in VCD, targeting women will require protracted gender responsive strategies.
-In an intervention aimed at promoting sweet potato seed technology in Sub-Sahara Africa, women were found to prefer face to face communication channels such as demonstrations, but also appreciated video shows (Mayanja et al, 2020).
+In an intervention aimed at promoting sweetpotato seed technology in Sub-Sahara Africa, women were found to prefer face to face communication channels such as demonstrations, but also appreciated video shows (Mayanja et al, 2020).